googleapis/elixir-google-api/README.md

 Now you can make an API call by obtaining an access token and using the generated modules.

+### Obtaining an Access Token
+Authentication is typically done through [Application Default Credentials][adc] which means you do not have to change the code to authenticate as long as your environment has credentials.
+Start by creating a [Service Account key file][service_account_key_file].
+This file can be used to authenticate to Google Cloud Platform services from any environment.
+To use the file, set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path to the key file, for example:

+    export GOOGLE_APPLICATION_CREDENTIALS=/path/to/service_account.json

+If you are deploying to App Engine, Compute Engine, or Container Engine, your credentials will be available by default.

+### Making a Request

 ```ex
 # Obtain an access token using goth
 {:ok, token} = Goth.Token.for_scope("https://www.googleapis.com/auth/cloud-platform")